 - Because a tenant ‘owns’ the property, room, or whatever, for the period of his tenancy or lease

-- The landlord may have to get a court order for possession to evict
+- The landlord will usually need to get a court order for possession if they want to evict the tenant

-- The landlord has various repairing duties which he cannot pass on to the tenant (this comes from the Landlord and Tenant Act 1985, section 11)
+- The landlord has various repairing duties which he cannot pass on to the tenant (from Landlord and Tenant Act 1985, section 11)

 So how can you tell which is which?
 Here are the five main differences:

-1. A lodger lives in the landlords home and shares living accommodation.
+1. A lodger lives in the landlord’s (main) home and shares living accommodation.

 2. The landlord must live in the property throughout the time the lodger is there.